BurnySc2/BurnysTSBC/README.md

 # Installation
 Either start Factorio and look in the mod portal for "BurnysTSBC" and hit download.
-A new file zip file will be created in your mod folder:
+A new file zip file will be created in your mod folder (VERSION needs to be replaced with the mod version, e.g. 0.1.3):
 ```
 C:\Users\<USER>\AppData\Roaming\Factorio\mods\BurnysTSBC_<VERSION>.zip
 ```

-Or download all these files and put them in a subfolder in your mod folder e.g.:
+Or download all these files and put them in a subfolder in your mod folder (VERSION needs to be replaced with the mod version, e.g. 0.1.3) e.g.:
 ```
 C:\Users\<USER>\AppData\Roaming\Factorio\mods\BurnysTSBC_<VERSION>\control.lua